Council's Code of Conduct

 Brisbane Qld 4001.

-Unethical conduct or fraud by councillors or Council employees is not acceptable and should be reported to Council's Ethical Standards Unit or the Crime and Corruption Commission.
+Unethical conduct or fraud by councillors or Council employees is not acceptable and should be reported to Council's Ethical Standards Branch or the Crime and Corruption Commission.
 Reports, based on honest beliefs and reasonable grounds, will be investigated promptly, professionally and in confidence.

 Council is committed to upholding the principles of transparency and accountability in its management and administrative practices.
 It encourages the making of disclosures in accordance with the Public Interest Disclosure Act 2010 to reveal public interest information at the earliest reasonable opportunity.